Vietnam Travel Guide

 A holiday in Vietnam is likely to start in either the northerly capital Hanoi, home to a fascinating jumble of architectural styles and truly scrumptious streetfood, or buzzing Ho Chi Minh City in the south.

 Where to travel in Vietnam

-South of Hoi An, your exit point from the country is likely to be by air from Ho Chi Minh City, unless you would like to travel through the remarkable Mekong Delta and maybe on up the Mekong River to Cambodia.
+South of Hoi An, your exit point from the country is likely to be by air from Ho Chi Minh City, unless you would like to travel through the laid back Mekong Delta, and even further by boat up the Mekong River to Cambodia.

-Before you think about leaving, though, you might want to pause at one of Vietnam’s gorgeous beaches — we especially love Quy Nhon in the centre, and Mui Ne in the south.
-The lovely island of Phu Quoc is more developed, but still boasts plenty of space away from the main hotels, and tiny Con Dao is ideal for a classic tropical island honeymoon.
+Before you think about leaving, though, you might want to pause at one of Vietnam’s gorgeous beaches — we especially love Nha Trang and the Mui Ne Peninsula in the south.
+The lovely island of Phu Quoc is quite developed, but still boasts plenty of space away from the main hotels, and Con Dao is ideal for a classic tropical island honeymoon.

 Perfect straight ‘off the peg’ or as a source of inspiration allowing us to start with blank canvas.
 You decide.